ajsun2/ios-validator-app/README.md

 - iOS 15+ / macOS 11+
 - Xcode 14.x / 15.x

+## App Features
+### User Registration
+Supports both Individual and Organization sign-up flows, each with distinct required fields and validation rules.

+### Post-Signup Navigation
+Upon successful registration, the app redirects the user to the Main view.

+### Field Validation
+Validation is enforced at the client side before form submission.

+#### Individual Sign-Up

+First*, Middle, Last Name* - Must be alpha only and may contain whitespace and the character '

+Password* - Must contain at least 12 characters, include an uppercase, lowercase, number, and special characters

+Phone* - Must match (xxx) xxx-xxxx format

+SSN - Must match xxx-xx-xxxx format

+Address* - Must be alphanumeric and may contain whitespace and dashes (-)

+City* - Must be alpha and may contain whitespace and dashes (-)

+State* - Should be a drop down menu

+Zipcode* — Must be exactly 5 numeric digits.

+#### Organization Sign-Up

+Organization Name — Can be alphanumeric and may contain white and dashes (-)

+Representative Username — Must be alphanumeric and may contain at most one special character (_ or @)

+Tax ID, FEIN, Bureau Name, NPI, or Department ID — Required based on organization type.

+##### Healthcare

+##### Government

+Zipcode and Address Fields — Same validation as individual sign-up.

+Email, Password, and Contact Information — Required and validated for correct format.

+### Address Verification
+The app verifies the provided address with the backend address validation endpoint before allowing registration completion.

+### Error Handling
+Inline error messages are displayed next to fields when validation fails or if backend submission encounters an error.

 ## Configuration

 ### 0. Open the project on Xcode